Educational Event Plant Sale

 (e) A Director elected to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office, other than a Provisional Director appointed as provided in 3.09(a)(2).

 3.06 Continued Service of Directors.
 Despite the expiration of a Director’s term, he or she shall continue to serve until his or her successor is elected and consents to serve.

 (a) A Director may resign at any time by delivering written notice to the Board, its Chairman, or to the Corporation.

 (b) A resignation is effective when the notice is delivered, unless the notice specifies a later effective date.

-(c) A director may be removed only at a meeting called for the purpose of removing him or her, and the meeting notice shall state that the purpose, or one of the purposes, of the meeting is removal of the director.
+(c) A Director may be removed only at a meeting called for the purpose of removing him or her, and the meeting notice shall state that purpose, or one of the purposes, of the meeting is removal of the Director.

 3.09 Vacancy on the Board.

 (a) If a vacancy occurs on the Board, including a vacancy resulting from an increase in the number of Directors, the vacancy: